danielharrell/open-eyes-lect-2017-18/Open.md

 - Move from here to philosophy being borne of questioning this point of view: how things seem vs how things are.

-- From earlier drafts:
-If anything, the force of this idea is lost in familiarity.
-But to make it less familiar, think again of those deeper moments of speech, where we speak of openness---whether of eyes, or arms, or mind, or heart--as if it were a state of being.
-We can think in turn of rarer moments in life that justify such speech, where we might want to say that something *can* change, or *has* changed, in our place or identity.
-We could think of these as moments of otherness that most reveal our openness.
-Still, it seems easier to suppose that such moments have done something *to* our point of view---moved it, altered it, enlarged it, deepened it---than to suppose they have more simply erased it, or denied it, or refuted the very idea of it.
-In other words, it is easier to suppose that the self might be transformed, than to suppose that the self could ever be transcended.
-But why should this be easier, unless the self stayed intact enough, or closed enough, to make the otherness in openness seem a property of self rather than a negation of self?
+- In other words, it is easier to suppose that the self might be transformed, than to suppose that the self could ever be transcended.

 We can find still more support for this idea in the merest philosophical reflection.
 For in this context, the merest